-Flyte so Fancy Poultry Houses
+Flyte so Fancy Poultry & Pet Houses

-Our housing and stores are constructed from the best quality, slow-grown, Pressure-Treated, Joinery-Grade, Scandinavian Redwood which is a close-grain timber that will last for many years without further treatment.
-We even sand and then treat the cut ends with Endsele during construction.
+Our housing and stores are constructed from the best quality, slow-grown, Pressure-Treated, Joinery-Grade, Scandinavian Redwood that will last for many years without further preservative treatment.
+We even sand and then treat the cut ends during construction.
 The treatment used is eco-friendly TANALITH-E® and is perfectly safe for all animals and birds.
-We thoroughly dry the timber in our yard, for about six weeks, before we construct your henhouse so no shrinkage or warping will occur in later years.
+We thoroughly dry the timber in our yard for weeks before we construct your henhouse to help prevent shrinkage or warping.

-Made in Dorset
+Designed & Made in Dorset

 If you have any queries about our housing just call 01300 345229 or Email: firstname.lastname@example.org

 Wood is, as you know, the living, breathing, rigid bit of the tree and, as a naturally grown plant, it therefore tends to move with changes in temperature and humidity.
 Whilst the timber is in our care, we endeavour to make it do what we want it to do; however, we cannot fully guarantee that once on its own, the wood will not do what it wants to do.

 TANALITH-E pressure treated timber does not have to be painted or stained to maintain its preservative properties, but pressure treatment is not weather protection and therefore further weather protection is advised for longevity and looks.

 The pressure treated redwood that we use carries a 15-year warranty against fungal decay, rot and attack by wood-boring insects to the point of failure of the component.

 We recommend that your timber unit is treated once a year with Protek Timber Eco-Shield to give further protection and water resistance.
 The timber roof of your hen house will have had a coat of Waterseal before leaving our workshop so you may need to lightly sand the roof panels before any further application of waterproof coatings.